A glorious garden trail of some of the finest in Norfolk.

 Norfolk Lavender, Caley Mill, Heacham, Norfolk PE31 7JE

 T 01485 570384 / www.norfolk-lavender.co.uk

 7. Sandringham Estate

 Discover one of the finest royal gardens in the realm at the Queen’s Sandringham Estate.
-Since Edward VII bought this Georgian mansion in 1862, its gardens have been added to extensively, a study in changing tastes of horticultural design during the past 150 years.
+Since Edward VII bought this Georgian mansion in 1862, its gardens have been added to extensively, a study in the changing tastes of horticultural design during the past 150 years.
 There are pleached lime avenues, carrstone rockeries, romantic lakes and formal gardens to admire.
-For horticultural buffs, the Woodland Walk and Bog Gardens are examples of the work of Sir Eric Savill, famous for his creations at Windsor Castle in the 1960s.
-For an expert view, take one of the hour-long guided walks, which have changing themes to suit the seasons.
+For horticulture buffs, the Woodland Walk and Bog Gardens are examples of the work of Sir Eric Savill, famous for his creations at Windsor Castle in the 1960s.
+Get an expert view on one of the hour-long guided walks, which have changing themes to suit the seasons.

 The Sandringham Estate, Sandringham, Norfolk PE35 6EN